-Corresponding ECCC Internal Rule(s): Internal Rule 34(2).
+Corresponding ECCC Internal Rule(s): Internal Rule 34(2) and 35.
 This rule is similar to Article 556, but provides broader grounds for disqualification than Article 556.
 Under Internal Rule 34(2), a judge may be disqualified from any case in which the judge has a personal or financial interest or concerning which the Judge has, or has had, any association which objectively might affect his or her impartiality, or objectively give rise to the appearance of bias.
+Rule 35 applies to persons who knowingly and willfully interfere with the administration of justice and includes judges but is not limited to them.